 The benefit cap does not apply to everyone.

-The benefit cap might not apply to you if you get Universal Credit and
+The benefit cap might not affect you if you get Universal Credit and

 - you get the limited capability for work and work related activity component